-Vertical distributions of dissolved oxygen and chlorofluorocarbons (CFCs) - CFCs, industrially Freon, are the anthropogenic gases that are commonly used as tracers of convectively-formed water masses spreading in the ocean - in the central Labrador Sea, based on quality controlled instrumental-drift-corrected measurements assembled since 1990, follow very closely the multiyear events of recurrently persistent renewal of dense deep Labrador Sea Water in the Atlantic Ocean.
+Vertical distributions of dissolved oxygen and chlorofluorocarbons (CFCs) - CFCs, industrially Freon, are the anthropogenic gases that are commonly used as tracers of convectively-formed water masses spreading in the ocean - in the central Labrador Sea, based on quality controlled instrumental-driftcorrected measurements assembled since 1990, follow very closely the multiyear events of recurrently persistent renewal of dense deep Labrador Sea Water in the Atlantic Ocean.

-Presently, any omission or cancelation in the annual ship surveys does not have any sensible impact on both representativeness and uncertainty of the Labrador Sea state assessment variables presented in this b) NAFO sub-area 1.
+Presently, any omission or cancelation in the annual ship surveys does not have any sensible impact on both representativeness and uncertainty of the Labrador Sea state assessment variables presented in this report as both seasonal and longer-term variability signals are sufficiently and accurately resolved with the help of profiling Argo float observations.

+b) NAFO sub-area 1.
 Report on hydrographic conditions off West Greenland June-July 2022 (SCR Doc.
 23/005).